Thaksin Shinawatra: Convictions and exile

 In May 2007, Prime Minister Surayud Chulanont said Thaksin was free to return to Thailand, and he would personally guarantee Thaksin's safety.
 In January 2008 Thaksin's wife Potjaman was arrested on arrival in Bangkok but released on bail after appearing at the Supreme Court, with orders not to leave the country.
 She was set to be tried for alleged violation of stock-trading and land sale laws.

 On 28 February 2008, Thaksin arrived in Bangkok after 17 months in exile.
 Thaksin stated that he would not re-enter politics and wished to focus on his football interests.
 In March Thaksin pleaded not guilty before the Supreme Court in one of his two criminal corruption cases.
 He was ordered to report back on 11 April after the court granted a month-long trip to England.

 In June the Supreme Court denied Thaksin's request to travel to China and Britain, since his corruption case was set for trial and was ordered to surrender his passport after arraignment.
 In July the court assumed jurisdiction over the fourth corruption charge against Thaksin concerning soft loans to Burma.
 The court also agreed to hear allegations that Thaksin, his former cabinet, and three members of the current government broke anti-gambling laws by setting up the new state lottery in 2003.

 Potjaman was found guilty on 31 July and sentenced to three years imprisonment, then released on bail.
 The Bangkok Criminal Court also convicted her adopted brother Bhanapot Damapong and her secretary, who allegedly held assets for Thaksin by proxy, of tax evasion.

 Request for asylum in the United Kingdom

 On 10 August 2008, Thaksin and Potjaman violated their bail terms by attending the 2008 Summer Olympics Opening Ceremony in Beijing.
 Stating that he wished to return to Thailand but claimed it was not currently safe for him and his family.
 Thaksin sought political asylum in the United Kingdom, claiming his political enemies were interfering with the judiciary.
 There is no evidence that he proceeded with his request and his asylum case was neither approved nor declined.

 The Thailand Supreme Court's Criminal Division for Holders of Political Positions issued a second arrest warrant on 16 September 2008 against Thaksin over another of the four pending corruption cases and ordered suspension of the trial.
-Several more arrest warrants were issued over subsequent no-shows at various corruption trials.
+Several more arrest warrants were issued over his subsequent non-appearance at various corruption trials.